 Germany // Sengenthal (Bavaria)

-Ready for asphalt production of the future: The new BA RPP 4000 operated by the Max Bögl Group is something special.
-The plant is installed at the Sengenthal site and supplies around 2,000 t of asphaltic mixtures to construction sites across the region every single day.
-Depending on the formula, the supplied mixture can contain around 1,800 t of RAP.
-That is because the recycling innovation from BENNINGHOVEN, which consists of a counterflow parallel drum system with a hot-gas generator, can achieve RAP material rates of 90 + X %.
-This unique technology also massively reduces emissions at the same time, making investment in this green and efficient technology particularly sustainable and forward-looking.
-In industrialized nations such as Germany, it has long been the case that many more miles of road are renovated than built from new – which means that millions of metric tons of asphalt are also removed.
-This task is largely handled by cold milling machines, which at their maximum performance level can load up to 3,000 t of milled material onto trucks in a single shift.
-This waste asphalt has long posed a challenge for road construction companies.
+Ready for the asphalt production of the future: the new BA RPP 4000 operated by the Max Bögl Group is something special.
+Located in Sengenthal, the plant supplies some 2,000t of hot mix to job sites across the region every single day.
+Depending on the formula, about 1,800t of the mixes can consist of RAP.
+That is because the recycling innovation from BENNINGHOVEN, the counterflow parallel drum system with hot gas generator, can work with RAP material rates of 90 + X %.
+The unique technology also delivers a massive reduction in emissions, making investment in this green and efficient technology particularly sustainable and forward-looking.
+After all, in industrialized nations such as Germany it has long been the case that far more miles of road are rehabilitated than built from new – which also means that millions of tonnes of asphalt are removed.
+This task is largely handled by cold milling machines, which at their peak can load up to 3,000t of milled material onto lorries in a single shift.
+The residual waste from such operations has long posed a challenge for road construction contractors.